17 Visualization

 Exercises

-penguinsto only Adelie penguins, then create a scatterplot of flipper length vs body mass, colored by island.
-Add proper labels and a theme. - Create a faceted histogram of
+1. Build a plot from scratch: filter penguins to only Adelie penguins, then create a scatterplot of flipper length vs body mass, colored by island.
+Add proper labels and a theme.

-geom_density2d(), remove the faceting, and switch totheme_classic().
+3. Start from the full example above and modify it: change the geom to geom_density2d(), remove the faceting, and switch to theme_classic().
 What does the plot reveal?

 17.9 Common mistakes

 Putting aes() in the wrong place.
 A variable inside aes() creates a mapping; a value outside aes() sets a constant.
-If your legend is unexpected, check which side of aes() your arguments are on (Section 17.2).
+If your legend looks unexpected, check which side of aes() your arguments are on (Section 17.2).

 Using |> instead of + after ggplot().
-The pipe feeds data into ggplot().
-After that first call, every addition uses +.
+The pipe feeds data into ggplot(), but after that first call, every addition uses +.
 This trips up every beginner exactly once.
 If you get an error like “could not find function geom_point”, you probably wrote |> where you needed +.
-The reason ggplot2 uses + rather than |> is partly historical (ggplot2 predates both magrittr and the native pipe by a decade) and partly conceptual: the pipe transforms data sequentially, while + accumulates structure.
-These are different composition models: pipeline (linear) vs builder (additive).
+The reason ggplot2 uses + rather than |> is partly historical (ggplot2 predates both magrittr and the native pipe by a decade) and partly conceptual: the pipe transforms data sequentially, while + accumulates structure, and these are different composition models (pipeline vs builder).

 # Wrong